adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

-I hope it's clearer now why issues like this are similar to issues of how large a gear must be, how many teeth it must have, and what shape the teeth must be, in order for the mechanism to work the way it is supposed to work.
+I hope it's clearer now why issues like this are similar to issues of how large a gear must be, how many teeth it must have, and what shape the teeth must be, in order for some mechanism to work the way it is supposed to work.

 # Relative Importance of Data Structures and Code